TazkiyaTech/quran-sdk/Android/README.md

 ## Accessing Surahs and Ayahs

-Once the Quran database is setup for your application (see above), you can call any of the public getter methods of the [QuranDatabase](src/main/java/com/tazkiyatech/quran/sdk/database/QuranDatabase.kt) class to access Surahs and Ayahs in the Quran database.
-These methods are as follows:
+You can access the names of the Surahs and the text of the Ayahs in the Quran database by calling any of the following methods on an instance of the [QuranDatabase](src/main/java/com/tazkiyatech/quran/sdk/database/QuranDatabase.kt) class:

     // get the names of all of the Surahs in the Quran val surahNames: List<String> = quranDatabase.getSurahNames()